jihadkhawaja/Egroo/README.md

 - iOS 14 or higher

 ## WASM Supported Platforms
-- Can be deployed to any website that supports WebAssembly
+- Can be deployed to any browser that supports WebAssembly

 # Documentation
 Find everything you need to get started at the [Wiki](https://github.com/jihadkhawaja/MobileChat/wiki)